beckSafarov/Vaccine-Registry/README.md

 - Version 0.5

-## Requirements
+## Usage

-1. Make sure to change the config.env.env file to config.env and enter your own values.
+1. Make sure to change the "config/config.env.env" file to "config/config.env" and enter your own values.

 2. Install dependencies